 What are the solutions?

 Ideally eliminating boards once received into the kitchen is the best option.
-Products can be transferred to sealable containers that prevent damage of the product and prevent cross-contamination concerns.
+Products can be transferred to sealable containers that prevent damage to the product and prevent cross-contamination concerns.

 Sourcing alternative packaging for items that bruise easily is available such as foam packaging.